jdyver/cd-demo/README.md

             `git remote set-url origin git@github.com:jdyver/cd-demo.git` (your repo)

 ##### Item 4.
 Dockerhub:
     - Ensure that you have a dockerhub account and you know the username and password

 ### Exercise 1.
-Edit - Manual Git build, Docker pull and Jenkins deploy
+Edit - Manual Setup of Jenkins to Automate  Git build, Docker pull and Jenkins deploy
 #### Step 0.
 Prerequisite 0.1

 #### Step 1.
 Prepare DCOS